filegarden/website/frontend/components/OurEthics.md

 ## Minimal Trust Required

 All of our code is free and <A href="https://github.com/filegarden/website" target="_blank">open-source</A>, allowing users to verify every detail of File Garden's functionality, both frontend and backend.
-We use a copyleft license to force the same on anyone who copies our code as well.
+We use a copyleft license to require the same of anyone who copies our code as well.

 ## Encouraging Competition